 Instead, it’s best to ask yourself these questions:

 If you have chosen to focus on a specific community challenge with your programs, how can you ensure that you are seeing the benefits to your community through the programs.
-Partnering with local organizations or keeping up with those who helped you execute your campaigns can keep you updated on your organizations work and impact.
+Partnering with local nonprofits or keeping up with those who helped you execute your campaigns can keep you updated on your organizations work and impact.

 Are you building reports for the Board and for your PR team to use for marketing?
 Or are you creating reports for your internal audience of potential volunteers and staff.
 The content and the reporting structure will vary depending on that audience.
 Generally speaking, external parties may be more interested in outcomes, where as an internal audience could be more concerned with total output.